creativecreatorormaybenot/clock/README.md

   + Make analog component also scale with size.

-    - Add gradients.

-    - Add flower like shape about the center (see inspiration).

   + Add wave animation to background.

   + Use end-of-hand design from GDR clock.